HoloArchivists/hollow_memories/archiving_livestreams.md

 1. Download ytarchive from <https://github.com/Kethsar/ytarchive/releases/latest>
    - If you get a virus warning on your anti-virus, it's a false-positive.
 [Read here](https://github.com/Kethsar/ytarchive/issues/9).
-   - Click [here](#how-do-i-use-the-py-file-version-of-ytarchive-instead) if you want to use the .py version instead
 2. Move `ytarchive.exe` to a permanent location (eg. C:\Program Files\ytarchive)
 3. Open Command Prompt in elevated mode